Beau Nash

-Beau Nash (18 October 1674 – 3 February 1762), born Richard Nash, was a celebrated dandy and leader of fashion in 18th-century Britain.
-He is best remembered as the Master of Ceremonies at the spa town of Bath.
+Richard "Beau" Nash (18 October 1674 – 3 February 1762) was a Welsh lawyer who as a dandy, played a leading role in 18th-century British fashion.
+He is best remembered as the master of ceremonies at the spa town of Bath, Somerset.

 Biography

-Nash was born in St Mary's Street, Swansea, in 1674.
-His father, Richard, a native of Pembroke, had risen to be partner in a glass-works at Swansea, which- although he was "of modest means"- gave him the means to pay for his son's education.
+Nash was born in St Mary's Street, Swansea, Wales, in 1674.
+His father, Richard, a native of Pembroke, had risen to be partner in a glass-works at Swansea, which - although he was "of modest means" - gave him the means to pay for his son's education.
 Nash's mother was a niece of the Welsh merchant John Poyer, who was mayor of Pembroke town and served during the English Civil War.
 The Nash family were "known" in the countryside, but the Poyer family was of "gentler blood".
 Nash's comparatively obscure origins were sometimes the subject of comment; when the Duchess of Marlborough mentioned it, Nash replied "Madam, I seldom mention my father in company, not because I have any reason to be ashamed of him, but because he has some reason to be ashamed of me."